ggoni/multilabeling/README.md

-# Multilabeling
+# Multilabeling classifier

-Complaint classifier, using NLP "old school" techniques.
+- Complaint classifier, using NLP "old school" techniques.
+- Complaints are not shown, because of privacy concerns (NDA signed)